Rose Quartz: Pink Quartz, Properties, Uses

 Rose quartz is commonly found in the quartz cores of pegmatites and is believed to form at high temperatures, but it has also been found in hydrothermal veins.
 They are found as a late formation in pegmatite pockets, often overgrowing smoky quartz crystals in groups of parallel-grown crystals.

-Rose Quartz crystals
+Rose Quartz crystals, pink quartz

 Rose Quartz crystals from Taquaral, Itinga, Minas Gerais, Brazil